FarmHouse: Awards

 FarmHouse recognizes the outstanding contributions of both members and non-members of the fraternity.

-Master Builder of Men Award

 The Master Builder of Men award is the highest honor that the international fraternity can bestow upon an alumni member.
 The award was created by the National Executive board in 1950.
 The award is given biennially at each regular conclave of the fraternity.

-Qualifications

-The Master Builder of Men Award is bestowed upon an alumni member who:possesses a continued interest in improving both the chapters and associations of the organization and is a leader in the Fraternity;
+Notable recipients included Cory Gardner (Colorado State '95) in 2018.